-Quantum Harvest manufactures several sizes of Faraday boxes for the safe storage of sensitive electronic devices such as laptops, e-readers, radio equipment, portable medical devices and any other device at risk of damage from an EMP* event.
+Quantum Harvest offers this Faraday box for the safe storage of sensitive electronic devices such as laptops, e-readers, radio equipment, portable medical devices and any other device at risk of damage from an EMP* event.

 Purchase price includes free shipping anywhere in the Continental US!

 Medium Box: 28"L x 10"W x 10"H $383.85

 Contrary to popular wisdom, it takes more than a layer of foil to protect from a stellar-induced geomagnetic storm** or an EMP event.
 It's all about field strength and attenuation.
 Either of the above events would most likely overwhelm the attenuation capacity of simple aluminum foil like you get in a grocery store.